-- Most recent Council Tax Statement or Utility Bill. - For rented accommodation: a Tenancy Agreement for a minimum of six months. - For a recent house move: an Exchange of Contract with confirmation of the completion date must be received before the Surrey closing date of 15th January 2023.
-For house moves that take place after 15th January, a new address will only be accepted once the move has taken place and only if evidence that the family has moved into the property is received before 11th February 2023. - k.
-Frequent and Regular attendance at Sunday Mass over at least one year prior to the closing date for applications (oversubscription criteria 2 to 5): For this priority within the oversubscription criteria, the parent/carer (see paragraph below) needs to attend Sunday Mass at least 3 times a month over at least one year prior to the closing date for applications.
-Sunday Mass includes the Saturday evening vigil Mass. - In most cases, attendance at Mass will be by the parent/carer.
-However, it is recognised that in certain circumstances, such as those involving bereavement, a separation or where one of the parents is not a Catholic, a child may attend Mass with another family member, such as a grandparent.
-In such circumstances, governors will accept this attendance as meeting the requirement of the policy as long as the duration and frequency of Mass attendance is met.
-If such a situation does apply to a family, they will need to ensure that the priest is familiar with their particular circumstances and can verify it, providing an explanation of the Mass attendance on the Supplementary Information Form. - I. 'Children of other Christian denominations' means children who belong to other churches and ecclesial communities which, acknowledging God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures, and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service in the world to the glory of the one God, Father, Son and Holy Spirit.
+- Most recent Council Tax Statement or Utility Bill. - For rented accommodation: a Tenancy Agreement for a minimum of six months. - For a recent house move: an Exchange of Contract with confirmation of the completion date must be received before the Surrey closing date of 15th January 2025.
+For house moves that take place after 15th January, a new address will only be accepted once the move has taken place and only if evidence that the family has moved into the property is received before 11th February 2025. - k.
+'Children of other Christian denominations' means children who belong to other churches and ecclesial communities which, acknowledging God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures, and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service in the world to the glory of the one God, Father, Son and Holy Spirit.
 An ecclesial community which on principle has no credal statements in its tradition, is included if it manifests faith in Christ as witnessed to in the Scriptures and is committed to working in the spirit of the above.